unibuc-cs/rpa-testing/TestingTool_v4/Applications/Fuzzer/README.md

 1. Install using Python 3.8.5 the requirements file

-2. About grpahviz:
+2. About graphviz:

-Problems with graphviz on Windows:
- - Best solution is to install the graphviz binaries and sources then build the pygraphfiz from source code for python:
+If there are problems with graphviz on Windows, the best solution is to install the graphviz binaries and sources then build the pygraphfiz from source code for python:

  https://github.com/pygraphviz/pygraphviz/blob/main/INSTALL.txt